OlivierSohn/hamazed/BACKLOG.md

 # Backlog

-- when size goes bigger, reverse animation
+- start the animation at the same time vertically and horizontally

 - do not change world until new frame is there, then animate the ship and numbers to their new locations